 The penalties for a student guilty of a scholastic offense include refusal of a passing grade in the assignment, refusal of a passing grade in the course, suspension from the University, and expulsion from the University.
+PLEASE NOTE: The MOS policy for having a cell phone on your person during an evaluation, whether or not it is turned on or accessed in any manner, is an automatic 0 on the evaluation.

-9. Procedures For Appealing Academic Evaluations
+13. Procedures For Appealing Academic Evaluations